ComposableFi/mantis-docs/docs/protocol/intent-lifecycle.md

 3. Auction Process: The Auctioneer detects the intent and broadcasts it to Solvers, who submit bids with proposed USDT amounts.
 4. Intent Update: The Auctioneer selects the best bid and updates the intent using updateIntent.
 5. Execution: The winning Solver calls releaseFunds on Ethereum's escrow contract, and the contract releases the specified amount of USDT to the user's address.
-6. Completion: The user receives USDT, and the transaction is recorded in the Rollup.
+6. Completion: The user receives USDT, and the transaction is recorded onchain.

 ### Cross-Chain Swap Intent